Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

+which is saturated in the $\tau \to 0$ limit.
+An analogous upper bound is absent for slow--driving processes.

-Thermodynamically, finite-time optimal driving is equivalent to slow driving with driving time $\tau + 2$ instead of $\tau$.
-This interpretation is consistent with the dynamic mapping between slow-driving and finite-time optimal protocols elucidated using \cref{eq:optimal_protocol,eq:optimal_geodesic_finite_time_explicit}.
-The short-time underestimation from $\Sigma_\tau \propto 1/\tau$ scaling has been experimentally observed \cite{Ma_2020}.
-In conclusion, we analytically solve the GFTOC problem by revealing its exact connection to its slow-driving counterpart.
+Thermodynamically, finite--time optimal driving is equivalent to slow driving with driving time $\tau+2$ instead of $\tau$.
+This interpretation is consistent with the dynamic mapping between slow--driving and finite--time optimal protocols elucidated using \cref{eq:optimal_protocol,eq:optimal_geodesic_finite_time_explicit}.
+The short-time underestimation from the $\Sigma_\tau \propto 1/\tau$ scaling has been experimentally observed \cite{Ma_2020}.
+In conclusion, we analytically solve the GFTOC problem by revealing its exact geometric connection to its slow--driving counterpart.